December 14, 2021

 EdTech Partnerships Develop Job Ready Skills

 For example, both Microsoft and Google recently partnered with community colleges to further skilling and certification programs.
-Community colleges are the backbone of workforce development, but they need support in tackling reskilling challenges at scale.
+Community colleges are the backbone of job ready workforce development, but they need support in tackling reskilling challenges at scale.
 Examples include faculty training for fast-changing fields like cybersecurity or support to scale online programs to reach more learners.

 This is a growing area and one in which Cengage is investing new resources.
-Our Cengage Group Workforce Skills business already partners with more than 400 U.S. community colleges to provide online career training courses for thousands of students.
-We’re able to help community colleges quickly scale up online training programs.
+Our Cengage Group Workforce Skills business partners with more than 400 U.S. community colleges to provide online career training courses for thousands of students.
+We’re able to help community colleges quickly scale up online job ready training programs.
 These programs prepare learners for certifications in in-demand careers such as medical billing and pharmacy tech as well as in technology jobs.

 career ready

-Data-Driven Approach to Career-Ready Development
+Data-Driven Approach to Career Ready Development

 With tech giants like Google getting involved in online learning, students no longer tolerate glitchy or outdated services.
 Moving forward, we believe that online learning tools that are personalized and responsive will survive.
-Edtech companies must embrace data analytics to develop more personalized and responsive tools to improve learning experiences.
+Edtech companies must embrace data analytics to develop more personalized and responsive tools to improve career ready learning experiences.

 job ready

-Cengage Group’s Commitment to EdTech
+Cengage Group’s Commitment to Career Ready EdTech